 7. Fairmont Singapore

 In place of the usual lotus paste, you get a velvety smooth hazelnut filling.
-At its center is a white chocolate ball filled with Swiss chocolate and bits of wafer and hazelnut nuts.
+At its centre is a white chocolate ball filled with Swiss chocolate and bits of wafer and hazelnut nuts.
 Looks like this little beauty is all good on the inside, too! ($45 for 8)

-Other flavors featuring liquor to bring a little high are rum and raisin chocolate truffle and baileys chocolate.
+Other flavours featuring liquor to bring a little high are rum and raisin chocolate truffle and baileys chocolate.
 What takes my breath away is the latter.
 That truffle simply screams of seduction! ($46 for 8)

 8. Concorde Hotel